fhdsl/daseh_quizzes/quizzes/Subsetting_Data_in_R.md

 o) `select(mydata, n = 10)`

+{choose-answers: 4}
 ?
-What are the differences between a data frame and a tibble (select all true statements)?
+Which of the following statements is FALSE?

-T) A tibble is a fancier version of a data frame.
+m) A tibble is a fancier version of a data frame.
-T) Previewing a tibble prints more information than a data frame (e.g dimensions and classes of each column).
+m) Previewing a tibble prints more information than a data frame (e.g dimensions and classes of each column).
-F) The function `tibble(my_data_frame)` access all entries of a dataframe.
+C) The function `tibble(my_data_frame)` access all entries of a dataframe.
-F) Dataframes are more memory efficient.
+m) Dataframes are used to store data in tables.